CriusBehera/AI-FPS-GAME-IN-PYTHON/README.md

 ## Installation
 Step-by-step instructions on how to get the development environment running.

+For downloading click on the green code button and then click on download zip and extract the zip and files are ready.

 You need Python 3.9 + for running the project

 Download Reposity Method :